Your Uncontested Divorce Should Be

 Oftentimes, the spouse doesn’t want the sheriff coming by the house or work site, and is willing to sign a “Waiver.”
 In the typical waiver, your spouse waives the requirement of actual sheriff service, waives the 21 day ‘response’ period, waives the requirements of other notices that might be required (so long as there is not a request for money, property, custody or visitation which is different from the provisions of any Separation Agreement), and states that he or she also wishes the divorce to be granted as soon as possible.
 Even with a waiver, you (the plaintiff) must still prove the facts alleged in the Bill of Complaint.

-The Virginia Code provisions regarding depositions is changing.
-For divorces filed after July 1, 2012, (and perhaps for divorces currently pending) the evidence in a truly uncontested divorce can be presented by affidavit instead of by Depositions or live testimony.
-This will make the process of uncontested divorces much easier and the costs lower.
-We are still sorting out the implications of this new statute.
-We know this, however: It will save you money.
-Call our office for a quote for a no-fault, uncontested divorce.
+A party to a divorce may choose to support his or her case through deposition or affidavit.
+Depositions are most common in contested divorces.
+For divorces filed after July 1, 2012, the evidence in a truly uncontested divorce can be presented by affidavit instead of by Depositions or live testimony.
+This makes the process of uncontested divorces much easier and the costs lower.

 Once the final decree is signed by the judge, you are divorced.
 Your divorce will be really, really final and unappealable thirty days after the judge signs the final decree.
 Your “official” divorce date, however, is the actual day the judge signs the Final Decree.